percona/percona-xtradb-cluster/doc/source/manual/monitoring.rst

 .. image:: pmm.menu.ha.png

-Please refer to the `official documentation <https://www.percona.com/doc/percona-monitoring-and-management/index.html>`_ for details on |PMM| installation and setup.
+Please refer to the `official documentation <https://www.percona.com/doc/percona-monitoring-and-management/index.html>`_ for details on |pmm| installation and setup.

 Other Reading
 =============

 * `Realtime stats to pay attention to in PXC and Galera <http://www.mysqlperformanceblog.com/2012/11/26/realtime-stats-to-pay-attention-to-in-percona-xtradb-cluster-and-galera/>`_

+.. |pmm| replace:: PMM